 The Kansas School Naturalist is sent upon request, free of charge to any citizen of Kansas.

 The Kansas School Naturalist is published in October, December, February, and April of each year by The Kansas State Teachers College, Twelfth Avenue and Commercial Street, Emporia, Kansas.
 Seeond-class mail privileges authorized at Emporia, Kansas.

 Let's Build Equipment for Elementary Science

 by Ina M. Borman and Helen M. Douglass

 Many elementary teachers haye said that they lack experience in making science equipment.
-They need practical help so that they ean guide girls and boys in making and using the everyday things needed in elementarv science classes.
+They need practical help so that they ean guide girls and boys in making and using the everyday things needed in elementary science classes.

 This issue of The Kansas School Naturalist is devoted to equipment that can be made by the teacher or by the pupils, or by teacher and pupils working together.
 Much of the subject matter for which the equipment is used deals with plant and animal life, air, earth, and sky.
 Many simple pieces of equipment can be made in the elementary classroom and used to promote interest in the field and to challenge children's curiosity.
 Some of the suggestions are simple and some more detailed.
 You will have to be selective as to the ones usable in your particular situation.